 Whilst the service is a little better, the full timetable is still some way off and the aim of the GTR is to introduce it by December 2018.

 In the meantime, an interim timetable has been published GTR Interim timetable 15 July and has operated since 15 July.
 Of the 36 weekday trains, 15 are cancelled, but the reliability of the remaining 21 trains is much better, with very few cancellations.
 Weekend services also started running on 4 August, although only hourly between Rainham and Kentish Town.
 They too have been fairly reliable.
 So, things are improving, but GLUG is maintaining pressure for the full May timetable to be introduced as soon as possible.

 The Office of Road and Rail (ORR) has commissioned an Inquiry into the failure of the May timetable.
 GLUG has made a submission to this Inquiry ORR timetable inquiry submission final.

-The House of Commons Transport Select Committee has also begun an enquiry.
-GLUG is preparing its evidence, and individuals can also submit evidence until 5 September through this link: Transport Committee submit evidence The Thameslink Readiness Board have already given oral evidence, which shows an alarming complacency and lack of co-operation between all parties.
+The House of Commons Transport Select Committee has also begun an inquiry.
+GLUG has made a submission to the Select Committee that can be read here: Select Committee GTR timetable submission final.
+The Thameslink Readiness Board have already given oral evidence, which shows an alarming complacency and lack of co-operation between all parties.
 Their evidence can be read here: Transport Committee oral evidence